leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 # A Finite Presentation of CNOT-Dihedral Operators
 <!-- ideas for the title: Normalising quantum circuits / Towards simplification of quantum circuits -->
-*guest post by [Giovanni de Felice](author1’s url) and [Leo Lobski](author2’s website)*
+*guest post by [Giovanni de Felice](author1&#x2019;s url) and [Leo Lobski](author2&#x2019;s website)*

 We begin the [Applied Category Theory School](http://www.appliedcategorytheory.org/adjoint-school-act-2019/) with a discussion inspired by the paper [A Finite Presentation of CNOT-Dihedral Operators](https://arxiv.org/abs/1701.00140) by Matthew Amy, Jianxin Chen and Niel J. Ross.
-The result of the paper, existence and uniqueness of a normal form for a fragment of quantum computation, was obtained by the authors observing an interesting interplay between two languages: on one hand we have the representation of quantum gates as circuits in a symmetric monoidal category (which is moreover a groupoid in this case), and on the other hand we can view the diagonal gates as 'phase polynomials'.
+The result of the paper, existence and uniqueness of a normal form for a fragment of quantum computation, was obtained by the authors by observing an interesting interplay between two languages: on one hand we have the representation of quantum gates as circuits in a symmetric monoidal category (which is moreover a groupoid in this case), and on the other hand we can view the diagonal gates as 'phase polynomials'.
 When trying to understand a new field, subject or theory, it is often useful to view it from as many angles as possible.
 In mathematics, this involves studying various representations of an object.
 In this blog post, we thus add a third language to the ones introduced in the paper, the ZX-calculus.
 This, inter alia, serves the purpose of putting the work done in the paper into a broader context, as the ZX-calculus is already implicit in the monoidal circuit representation; indeed, all the relations that hold for the gates in the paper are derivable in the ZX-calculus.

 ## Introduction

+Quantum computation aims to use properties unique to quantum mechanical systems for designing processes and algorithms which would be either hard or impossible for a classical computer.
+To reason about quantum computation, it is useful to consider *circuit diagrams*.
+These consist of two basic components.
+Each line of the circuit diagram represents a *qubit*, which is just a normalised state in a complex Hilbert space.
+It is useful to think of qubits as points on the [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere).
+Lines of a circuit diagram connect to boxes, which represent *operations* that can be done on qubits.
+These are all maps which maps points on the Bloch sphere to points on the Bloch sphere, which is to say all the unitaries.

+Since quantum circuits can be composed both `horizontally' (do one process after another) and `vertically' (do operations on multiple qubits at the same time), the language of monoidal categories captures their essence.
+More than that, graphical languages mimicking the rules of monoidal categories can be extremely helpful when proving results about the circuits.

 Algebraic theory of quantum circuits: logical vs reversible gates.
 Logical gates (linear maps) have been axiomatised in the ZX and ZW calculi, these form compact closed monoidal categories.
 An axiomatisation of unitary circuits, in the form of a symmetric monoidal groupoid, is a harder task.
 The circuit model for quantum computation is based on the universal set of unitaries $CNOT, X, T, H$, generating the Clifford+T gate set.
 Universality here means that we can get arbitrarily close to any $n$-qubit unitary using polynomially many gates.

 Algebraic theories for restricted fragments:

-* Lafont (2003): affine circuits $CNOT, X$
+* [Lafont](http://iml.univ-mrs.fr/~lafont/pub/circuits.pdf) (2003): affine circuits $CNOT, X$

-* Selinger (2015): clifford groupoid $CNOT, X, H, T^2$
+* [Selinger](https://arxiv.org/abs/1310.6813v3) (2015): clifford groupoid $CNOT, X, H, T^2$

 Clifford gates are efficiently classically simulatable, the $T$-gate gives universality but is a hard gate to implement in a lab, look for ways of reducing $T$-count.

-* May et al. (2013, 2016): phase polynomials for $T$-count optimization in the $CNOT, T$ fragment.
+* Amy et al. ([2013](https://arxiv.org/abs/1206.0758), [2016](https://arxiv.org/abs/1601.07363)): phase polynomials for $T$-count optimization in the $CNOT, T$ fragment.

 In this paper the focus is on CNOT-Dihedral gates, i.e. generated by $CNOT, X, T$.
 It offers a confluence of strategies: groupoid, universal algebra, phase polynomials.